-Remuneration policy for CEQ key management personnel is set by CEQ's Employment and Training, a sub-committee of the Board, in conjunction with the CEO.
-The remuneration and other terms of employment for the key management personnel are specified in employment contracts.
+Remuneration policy for CEQ KMP is set by CEQ's Employment, Training and Safety Committee, a sub-committee of the Board, in conjunction with the CEO.
+The remuneration and other terms of employment for the KMP are specified in employment contracts.

-Remuneration expenses for key management personnel comprise the following components:
+Remuneration expenses for KMP comprise the following components: